-Carbonated soft drinks shall be attractive and characteristic of the product.
+Sugar free carbonated soft drinks shall be attractive and characteristic of the product.
 It shall be free from insect and rodent contamination; practically free from other extraneous matter and shall be clear if stored under normal conditions.
 The cloudy carbonated soft drinks shall constitute a stable emulsion.

-4.2 Specific requirements 4.2.1 Sugar content
+4.2 Specific requirements

+4.2.1 Total soluble solids

-Carbonated soft drinks when tested after the removal of carbon dioxide shall record a Brix value of not less than 7.5 degrees at 20 oC when tested in accordance with TZS 1496.
-Non-nutritive sweeteners shall not be added or used in the product.
+Sugar free carbonated soft drinks when tested after the removal of carbon dioxide shall record Brix value of not more 0.5 degrees at 20 0 C when tested in accordance with TZS 1496.